Barbara Syrrakos

 Profile

-Barbara Syrrakos focuses on Modern European history with a global perspective, the European Union and forms of political union generally, the history of agriculture, and world civilizations.
+Barbara Syrrakos focuses on Modern European history with a global perspective, the European Union and forms of political union generally, revolutions and constitutions, Populism, the era of World War One, the history of agriculture and the environment, and world civilizations.

-The Era of the Great War, with focus on, in addition to stratagems and actors, colonial participation, women's writing, historiography, early 20th century art and philosophy, the "misinformation" of early reporting on the war, and essential questions of diplomacy and violence.
+The Era of the Great War focuses on, in addition to stratagems and actors, colonial participation, women's writing, historiography, early 20th century art and philosophy, the "misinformation" of early reporting on the war, and essential questions of diplomacy and violence.

 Dr. Syrrakos was a Fulbright scholar in residence in Brussels to research agricultural policy and democratic practices in the EU, drawing on her training in history and political science and her background in journalism.